Winter Heating Tips

 - High Efficiency condensing furnaces shall be thoroughly cleaned, inspected and flushed annually.

 - Maintain or replace air filters (quarterly), humidifier water pads, furnace cleaning annually.
 Cleaning and inspection shall include cooling coil, blower wheel, burners, piping, safety control limits.
 Many contractors only provide very basic services.
+Take the time to observe their checks.

 - Turn your thermostat down 10 to 15 degrees during your sleeping hours or while you’re away.
 Assuming your home can retain its heat energy.
 Programmable thermostats offer up to 4 programs per day.